Minors of a random binary matroid: Proof of Theorem

 Because $\bL_2$ has full row rank, we can obtain \bB\ as an extension of $\bB_1$ to an $n_2\times n_2$ non-singular sub-matrix of $\bL_2$.
-After this we order the rows of \bB\ so that the rows of $\bB_1$ come first.
+After this we order the columns of \bB\ so that the columns of $\bB_1$ come first.